John Roest

 • detects multiple objects simultaneously

-• scales well across different model sizes
+• scales across different model sizes

 • can be fine‑tuned with custom training data